-As part of the Yield to Your Neighbor campaign launched last month, Wello is proud to once again partner with the Brown County Sheriff's Office, Green Bay Police Department, and De Pere Police Department to host the three Regional Crosswalk Education and Enforcement events or “Frogger” for 2021.
+As part of the Yield to Your Neighbor campaign launched in May 2021, Wello is proud to once again partner with the Ashwaubenon Public Safety, Brown County Sheriff's Office, De Pere Police Department, Green Bay Police Department, Hobart-Lawrence Police and Pulaski Police Department to host the three Regional Crosswalk Education and Enforcement events or “Frogger” for 2023.

 The purpose of these "Frogger" events align with the goal of the Yield to Your Neighbor campaign to highlight yielding as the one action we can all take so people of all ages and abilities are able to safely move throughout our community by bike, foot, or on wheels.

 You can learn more about the 2022 "Frogger" effort here.
 The 2023 events will take place:

 A key driver of a healthy, well and economically vibrant community is the built environment - the human-made spaces that people live, work and recreate in on a day-to-day basis.
 This environment can promote good health, well-being and economic activity or detract from it.
 Wello’s 2019 Brown County Resident Health and Well-Being Survey identified a more walkable and bikeable community as a key component of what resident’s indicated would improve the well-being of their neighborhood.
 In addition, our Brown County Community Healthy Panel as well as partners in this work have shown us that during the COVID-19 pandemic, more members of are community are walking and biking regularly.